andrewlamers/laravel-advanced-console/README.md

 Extension of Illuminate console command to add debugging and other utilities for more verbose console programs.

+#### Benchmarks

-Adds timestamps, memory usage, and execution time to end of program and on each line sent to output.
+Outputs current time, memory usage, ms since command start and line type with each line in the output.

-Can profile SQL Statements used through laravels database log Stores executed commands to a history table with output and execution times Can set locks on commands to prevent running programmings from overlapping, since it goes off the database and checks the process id to see if its actually still running it is more reliable than laravels mutex lock.
+    [2019-01-30 12:14:52][470ms][17.6MB][DEBUG] Starting command

+#### Database Profile

+#### Formatted Output Lines

+#### Metadata
+Outputs information about the running environment the command was executed in, as well as database and other configuration that would be useful when debugging commands that run on a schedule

+     * Location                            : /composer-packages/test
+     * Host                                : 127.0.0.1
+     * PHP Version                         : 7.2.9
+     * Memory Limit                        : 256M
+     * Time Limit                          : 300
+     * Environment                         : local
+     * App Debug                           : True

+#### Process Lock Mutex

+Commands can be locked to prevent executions overlapping.
+Since the lock is acquired by the command history table, and by process id it is a more reliable lock that doesnt get stuck locked if the command has a fatal error

+#### Command Execution History